A Regular Epic Final Battle: Part 2

-"The Power"
+Part 3

 Part 3 begins precisely like the first episode of Season 1, "The Power," seemingly "resetting" time back to the series' beginning.
-Rigby quickly remembers the events of the prior episodes and the rest of the series, but Mordecai doesn’t remember until Rigby shows him the stash of buried Blu-rays (from the previous episode "Cheer Up Pops"), which triggers his memories of the series' events after touching it.
+After experiencing déjà vu, Rigby quickly remembers the events of the prior episodes and the rest of the series, but Mordecai doesn’t remember until Rigby shows him the stash of buried Blu-rays (from the previous episode "Cheer Up Pops"), which triggers his memories of the series' events after touching it.
 Realizing that time did not correctly reset, they use the Power to take them to the future and back to the battle between Pops and Anti-Pops.
 Anti-Pops attacks them, destroying the Power in the process.
 As Pops continues to fight, it becomes clear that fighting Anti-Pops will inevitably lead to another stalemate, which he realizes through flashbacks to the first two parts of the episode and "Kill 'Em with Kindness."
 Pops grabs Anti-Pops and flies toward the sun, telepathically comforting Mordecai and Rigby.
 Anti-Pops reconciles with his brother, and the two are finally at peace before they fly into the sun.
 With the resetting cycle broken, the effects of Anti-Pops' erasing are reversed, and the erased workers and allies are revived.
 After three years in space, the park workers fly back to Earth, where they reunite with their friends and families and are welcomed as heroes.